CrowdArt/crowdart1.2/README.md

 ## Deployment
 * [Deployment - Create React App](https://facebook.github.io/create-react-app/docs/deployment#firebase-https-firebasegooglecom)

+## JSX
+* {} --> represents JSX interlopation

 ## Props
 * Systems for passing data from a parent component to a child component.
 * Goal is to customize or configure child component.
+* Anytime that we pass a prop to a functional component it is going to show up inside of an object that is the first argument to that functional component.
 ### Providing Props from Parent to Child
 Structure:
 * <CommentDetail author(Name of the prop) = "Sam"(value of the prop) />